All The Key Moments From The Second Democratic Presidential Debate

-On Wednesday night, 10 candidates took the stage in the second of 12 Democratic primary debates in the US: Former Vice President Joe Biden, Sen. Kamala Harris, Sen. Cory Booker, former Secretary of Housing and Urban Development Julián Castro, Gov. Jay Inslee, Rep. Tulsi Gabbard, Andrew Yang, Sen. Kirsten Gillibrand, Mayor Bill de Blasio, and Sen. Michael Bennet.
+Welcome to night two of the Democratic presidential debate!
+Tonight, 10 candidates took the stage in the second of 12 Democratic primary debates: Former Vice President Joe Biden, Sen. Kamala Harris, Sen. Cory Booker, former Secretary of Housing and Urban Development Julián Castro, Gov. Jay Inslee, Rep. Tulsi Gabbard, Andrew Yang, Sen. Kirsten Gillibrand, Mayor Bill de Blasio, and Sen. Michael Bennet.

-With with winning candidate due to take on Trump in 2020, the race is important to say the least.
-In case you missed it, these were the key moments.
+Did you step away from the TV and miss something?
+Or (oops) miss the debate entirely?
+Not to worry.
+We highlighted the key moments from the debate, ahead.

 "Go easy on me, kid": Joe Biden vs. Kamala Harris, Round 2?